 At Herdy we are always thinking about how to do the right thing, including how we source the raw materials in our products, such as organic cotton.
-Whether this means working with British artisans in our Herdycountry range, using water-based inks in our printing materials, or paying Lake District farmers a fair price for their wool in our Herdysleep mattresses, doing the right thing is a core aspect of Herdy.
+Whether this means working with British artisans in our Herdycountry range, using water-based inks in our printing materials, paying Lake District farmers a fair price for their wool in our Herdysleep mattresses, or using 100% pure GOTS certified organic cotton in our new Clothing Range. doing the right thing is a core aspect of Herdy.

 It’s why we won the BITC (Business In The Community) Small Company of the Year award in 2010, re-accredited in 2011 and 2012.